SKB-CGN/ioBroker.energiefluss/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- Color and font-size of battery-remaining time changeable
+- Color of all icons changeable (one color for all icons)

+### 1.2.0 (2022-09-02)
 - Added text for Battery Remaining.
 Shows the remaining charge or discharge time (battery-capacity and datapoint for battery-percent need to be provided)
 - corrected Error "Cannot parse JSON: undefined"
 - fixed some translations